What Is NOI?

 Capital expenditures, which are used to upgrade or enhance a property, are separate from operating expenses and are not included in NOI calculations.
 Marketing expenses can be both an operating expense or capital expenditure, depending on how necessary the marketing is for running the business.
 For example, any costs associated with listing an apartment online would likely be an operating expense.
 In contrast, the cost of building or upgrading your property website would be a capital expenditure.

-Your NOI does not include your mortgage or any debt-related expenses.
+No, a mortgage payment is not an operating expense.
+That means your NOI does not include your mortgage or any debt-related expenses.
 All that is included in your net operating income is your gross income minus your operating expenses.
-NOI lets you compare investments to one another regardless of if you purchased them all-cash or financed and have a mortgage.
+NOI lets you compare investments to one another regardless of if you purchased them all cash or financed and have a mortgage.

 If you have a mortgage on a property, you might find it useful to calculate the cash flow instead of the net operating income as that takes into account all expenses, including debt payments.
 Cash flow is sometimes also referred to as net income.